Lose Weight and Keep it Off With Lap Band Surgery in Augusta, Georgia

 If you’re looking for a reversible weight loss operation, laparoscopic adjustable gastric banding, or lap band surgery, may be an option for you.

 Adjustable gastric banding involves placing an inflatable (adjustable) silicone band around the very upper portion of the stomach just below the end of the esophagus.
 An access port for adjusting the band is placed in the fatty tissue of the abdominal wall above the abdominal wall muscles.

 The band creates a new small pouch that limits the amount of food you can take in after surgery.
 It also slows the empyting of food from the esophagus to the stomach and intestine.
 This causes you to feel fuller sooner.

 The operation takes about 1-2 hours to perform.
-Patients usually spend about 1 day in the hospital following surgery and return work in 2-4 weeks after surgery.
+Patients usually spend 1-3 days in the hospital following surgery and return work in 2-4 weeks after surgery.

 Beginning no earlier than 6-8 weeks after the procedure, the degree of restriction can be adjusted as needed.
 The degree of tightness of the band around the stomach must be fine tuned every 1-2 months for the first 12-18 months and at least once a year thereafter for you to have the best possible weight loss.
 Lap band surgery requires committed follow up by the patient for successful and sustained weight loss.

 The operation offers many benefits to patients.
 It is a reversible operation.
 The operating time and time spent in the hospital is shorter.
 There is not bypass of the intestine, so certain nutritional complications are less likely to occur.
 Patients have an average excess weight loss of 28-65% at 2-years following surgery and an average excess weight loss of 50% at 5-years following surgery.
 Patients also have significant improvement in medical conditions related to their weight.